 U.S. and allied forces face growing conventional threats in Europe and the Pacific region, even as they continue to confront terrorism.
 Commanders need to ensure that individuals and units are ready to meet varied but uncertain mission demands, often requiring expanded combat capabilities as well as linguistic and cultural skills.
 FRP projects address all aspects of force and individual readiness, encompassing unit readiness and data reporting, force education and training, personnel readiness and safety, and force resiliency.

 Support Services and Programs

 Defense manpower experts know that "service members enlist, but families reenlist."
 An extensive set of services — such as education, spousal employment, and quality-of-life programs — are believed to enhance satisfaction with military life and encourage families to "reenlist."
-Additional services provide support to servicemembers transitioning to the civilian labor market when separating from military service.
+Additional services provide support to active and reserve servicemembers transitioning to the civilian labor market from military service.
 FRP research teams investigate how to improve these services, how to fill unmet needs, and how to determine which services are most cost-effective.

 Health Services and Systems